norcams/docs-enduser/docs/speculativeexecution.rst

 would otherwise be inaccessible.
 There are 3 known CVEs related to this issue in combination with Intel, AMD, and ARM architectures.

-With an infrastructure-as-a-service cloud like UH-IaaS, the customer is responsible for the security of the instances running in his/her project.
+With an infrastructure-as-a-service cloud like NREC, the customer is responsible for the security of the instances running in his/her project.
 As the service provider, we will make available updated images in which these speculative execution issues are mitigated.